 When you think about things that people generally find sexy, disability probably doesn’t spring to mind.
-But there are some people that find disabilities a big turn on, and I’ve been exploring one of their communities – Paradevo.
+But there are some people that find disabilities a big turn on: Devotees.
+I’ve been exploring one of their online communities – Paradevo.

-Paradevo is a message board designed for Devotees, people who are sexually attracted to the disabled.
-There are a number of websites for devotees (or devs as they are known for short) on the Internet, each catering for different tastes.
+Paradevo is a message board for Devotees, people who are sexually attracted to the disabled.
+There are lots of websites for devotees (or devs as they are known for short) each catering for different tastes.
 Paradevo is designed for those attracted to disabled men.
 So it is a community consisting of many disabled men, mostly female devs and gay male devs too.
 A few months ago I signed up and have been interacting with other users of the site.
 I didn’t know anything about devs when I first started, but since then I’ve learned a lot.

-I was interested in why devs find people with disabilities (PWDs) attractive, as I think this is not the view of society in general.
+I was interested in why devs find people with disabilities (PWDs) attractive.
 However most devs don’t know themselves why they feel the way they do about PWDs.
 Some think it’s genetic, and some think it was triggered by a childhood experience, but they don’t really know.
 They just are.
-However, the same could be said for any sexual preference.
+However, this is true for any sexual preference.
 What causes homosexuality?
-Why are some people turned on by feet?
+Why do some people like licking feet?
 Why do some people like sniffing bike seats?
 Yes, that is actually a thing.

 A preference for the disabled is just another part of the seemingly unlimited spectrum of human sexuality.
 However, it’s not ALL disabled people a particular dev may find attractive, but specific types of disability.
 According to a Poll on Paradevo the most attractive disability is Spinal Cord Injury.
 Low severity SCI (paraplegics) came top in the poll and high severity SCI (quadriplegics) came second, with blindness coming third.
 On other dev websites amputees were the most attractive disability, so attraction does vary depending on where you look.

 So what are the turn ons for devs?
-Well some people are turned on by scars; a lot are aroused by “quad hands” (tight and contorted hands that quadriplegics usually have) and spasms.
+Well some people like scars.
+A lot find “quad hands” (tight and contorted hands that quadriplegics usually have) arousing, and spasms.
 Some say they liked the uncoordinated way paraplegics or quadriplegics move their bodies.
-Or they like the contrast between the more muscular upper body of paraplegics and the paralysed more muscle wasted lower half.
-Some just want to “take care of” disabled people and find the feeling of being needed or asked for help arousing.
-Some get turned on by the sense that disabled people are “vulnerable” and they like to help them overcome barriers.
+Or they like the contrast between the more muscular upper body of paraplegics and the paralysed muscle-wasted lower half.
+Some just want to “take care of” disabled people.
+They like it when disabled people ask them for help.
+Others get turned on by disabled people’s “vulnerability” and they like to help them overcome barriers.
 Some are aroused by disabled people struggling to perform actions like picking something up or crawling across the floor.
 Some are turned on by disability equipment like leg braces, wheelchairs, crutches, catheters and even leg bags.
 Even mundane activities like transferring out of the wheelchair could be a major turn on for a dev.

 Some devs write their own fantasy romance stories involving disabled characters and post it on the Paradevo blog for others to enjoy.
-These are erotic or romantic stories involving disabled characters, and provide a fantasy way for devs to explore their sexuality if they can’t do it in real life.
+These stories provide a fantasy way for devs to explore their sexuality if they can’t do it in real life.

 Bad devs have a reputation for being predatory, creepy, manipulative and exploitative.
 Some devs (not all of them) might take advantage of or exploit disabled people just to get sexual gratification.
 I’ve seen stories of devs taking photos or videos of disabled people without their knowledge or consent.
 Some don’t care about disabled people’s personality or feelings and completely objectify them.
 Some just like the feeling of power they have over more vulnerable people, and when this is the case we start to get into dark territory.
 This is the reason that consent is so important if a dev and a disabled person start a relationship.